Modular Serre Correspondence via stable pairs: Introduction

-The first goal of this paper is to show that the Serre correspondence admits a modular interpretation, that is, can be presented as a morphism (rational map) between appropriate moduli spaces.
+The primary objective of this paper is to demonstrate that the Serre correspondence admits a modular interpretation, namely, it can be presented as a morphism (or, more generally, a rational map) between suitable moduli spaces.
 Specifically, this would involve defining moduli functors that assign to every scheme $T$ flat families of pairs $(\mathbf{E},\mathbf{s})$ and $(\mathbf{Z},\mathbf{\xi})$ over $X\times T$, respectively, such that the fibers over closed points recover the classical Serre correspondence, and proving that these functors admit good moduli spaces.
-Building on these foundational results, this work aims to construct a modular version of the Serre correspondence, for which the corresponding moduli space of pairs serves as a bridge between the Gieseker moduli space and the Hilbert scheme.
+Building on these foundational results, this work aims to construct a modular version of the Serre correspondence, for which the corresponding moduli space of pairs serves as a bridge between the Gieseker moduli space of rank 2 sheaves and the Hilbert scheme of codimension 2 subschemes.

-Let $(X, \calo_X(1))$ be a smooth projective threefold with a fixed polarization.
-A coherent pair $(E,s)$ on $X$ consists of a coherent sheaf $E\in Coh(X)$ and a section $s\in H^0(X,E)$.
-To construct the moduli space of pairs, we use the stability condition which was first introduced in \cite{huybrechts1992stable} for curves and surfaces, and then generalized to coherent systems in \cite{le1993syst, he1996espaces} and studied in higher dimensions in \cite{lin2018moduli, Wandel_2015}.
-The stability condition depends on a parameter $\delta$, which is a polynomial in rational coefficients with a positive leading coefficient.
+Let $(X, \calo_X(1))$ be a smooth projective threefold over a field $\kappa$ of characteristic 0 with a fixed polarization.
+A \textit{coherent pair} $(E,s)$ on $X$ consists of a coherent sheaf $E\in \Coh(X)$ and a section $s\in H^0(X,E)$.
+To construct the moduli space of pairs, we use the family of stability parametrized by polynomials $\delta\in\Q[t]$ with positive leading coefficient, which was first introduced in \cite{huybrechts1992stable} for curves and surfaces, and then generalized to coherent systems in \cite{le1993syst, he1996espaces} and further studied in \cite{lin2018moduli, Wandel_2015}.
 For a given coherent pair $(E,s)$, define its reduced Hilbert polynomial as